Part I: Grandmother Versus Daughters

-My three daughters and I stayed up late to watch the Eurovision song contest.
-We thought that since Israel had a high chance of winning, we should be there to support Netta Barzilai, the young, energetic and out-of-the-box singer that Israel chose as its representative.
+My three daughters and I stayed up late to watch the Eurovision song contest the other night.
+We thought that since Israel had high chances of winning, we should be there to support Netta Barzilai, the young, energetic, and out of the box singer that Israel chose to represent it at the Eurovision.

-We were proud of Netta, and of Israel for its alternative choice.
+We were proud of Netta and Israel with its alternative choice.

-Looking and feeling good is a family value passed down to me from my grandmother Yvette who, during the summer season in Greece, would get up early in the morning, go for a swim at Athens’ Vouliagmeni Beach and only then would she go to her shop “Creations Yvette” in downtown Athens, feeling in great shape.
+Looking and feeling good is a family value passed down to me from my grandmother Yvette who during the summer season in Greece she would get up early in the morning, go for a swim at the Vouliagmeni beach of Athens and only then would she get to her shop "Creations Yvette" in downtown Athens feeling in great shape.

 Yvette's bodily and mental shape was boosted with the morning swim, and she placed it high on her day's agenda!

-My daughters accuse me that I am not progressive enough, in that I have neither shed nor let go of the expectation for each of us to have a thin, fit-looking appearance.
+My daughters accuse me that I am not progressive enough, in that I have not shed, nor let go of the expectation for me and my daughters to have a thin, fit looking appearance.

 In holding this perspective, they argue, I am not enlightened enough to assert to the world that neither my size, looks, nor external appearance limit me.

-“I think you forgot how to play.”
-We learn about life as kids through play.
+"I think you forgot how to play."
+We learn life as kids through play.

 We explore different characters, and take freedoms.

-The freedom to be young, old, dress up and try out a different gender, age, race in this role playing – this authentic playing builds us.
-It builds our bodies when we climb up on trees and play outdoors, and builds our characters.
+The freedom to be young, old, dress up, try out a different gender, age, race and this role playing, this authentic playing builds us.
+It builds our bodies when we climb up on trees, and play outdoors and builds our characters.

 Part III: The End of Patriarchy

-Patriarchy.
-Patriarchy, it seems, also thrived on the difference in body size and strength between men and women.
-Men were the big, heavy and strong ones, and women were smaller and weaker in terms of physical strength.
+Patriarchy; Patriarchy it seems also stood on the difference in body size and strength between men and women.
+Men were the big, heavy and strong and women were the smaller and weaker in terms of physical strength.

-But we are not just our bodies: we are creatures who have bodies, but are in essence beyond the physical.
-Our woman-power lies not just in our physical strength, but also in our emotional, spiritual and mental build.
+But we are not just our bodies, we are creatures, who have bodies, but are in essence beyond the physical.
+Our woman power lies not just on our physical strength, but also on our emotional, spiritual and mental build up.

 Patriarchy is crumbling.

-Patriarchy is crumbling in that women are refusing to be used and abused, and instead are asserting their right to be fully themselves and in their power.
+Patriarchy is crumbling in that women are refusing to be used and abused, and assert their right to be fully themselves and in their power.

-Women have come here to play, too, and share our gifts in life’s playground.
-We won’t settle for less than playing as equal partners, hand in hand with our fellow women and men.
+Women have come here to play too, share our gifts too in life's playground.
+We won't settle for less than playing as equal partners, hand in hand with fellow women and men.